Grants/Alternative Funding Sources

 A third party entity could include a Friends Group, Cooperating Association, Non-Profit, Foundation or local governments.
 While the third party would usually initiate the grant application, the Corps would maintain oversight of the Project.
 See the Grants Application & Execution Process flow chart from NWP for a good example of the granting process.

 The Corps Contribution Program provides the means and processes on how to accept donations plus administer any funds the Corps might receive directly or indirectly from a grant.
-A Contribution Plan has to exist prior to accepting funding and needs to be consistent with the contents of the Operation Management Plan (OMP).
+A Contribution Plan needs to be consistent with the contents of the Operation Management Plan (OMP).

 Helpful Steps to Apply for Grants with a Third Party